Thomas Weir: Biography

-Weir was a native of Carluke (Kirkstyle)(clydesdale) in Lanarkshire, descendant of one of the most powerful and ancient families of the county, the Weir-de Veres.
-He was the son of Thomas Weir, Laird of Kirkton, and his wife Lady Jean Somerville who was reputed to possess clairvoyant powers.
+Weir was a native of Carluke in Lanarkshire, descendant of one of the most powerful and ancient families of the county, the Weir-de Veres.
+He was the son of Thomas Weir, Laird of Kirkton.
+His wife Lady Jean Somerville was reputed to possess clairvoyant powers.
 His grandfather was William Weir, or Vere, of Stonebyres Castle who married Lady Elizabeth Hamilton.
 Weir was a signatory to the Solemn League and Covenant and an officer in the Scottish anti-Royalist army.
 As a Lieutenant, he served in Ulster during the Irish Rebellion of 1641.
 In 1650, he obtained the post of commander of the Edinburgh Town Guard, thus acquiring the rank of major.
 When the defeated royalist general Montrose—branded a traitor for changing sides—was brought to Edinburgh for execution, Weir, in his capacity as Captain of the Edinburgh City Guard, oversaw the execution.

-Weir lived with his sister Grizel, some say on a house on the West Bow, but according to Grant it was in a rear courtyard accessed through a building at the top of West Bow which belonged to a David Williamson.
+Weir lived with his sister Grizel on a house on the West Bow, but according to James Grant, it was in a rear courtyard accessed through a building at the top of West Bow which belonged to a David Williamson.
 This would equate in modern terms to the inner courtyard of Riddell's Court.
 The West Bow frontage was replaced in 1878.
 In his capacity as a lay preacher and apparently pious man he and his neighbours acquired the nickname the "Bowhead Saints".

 Following retirement, Weir fell ill in 1670, and from his sick-bed began to confess to a secret life of crime and vice.
-Andrew Ramsay, the Lord Provost initially found the confession implausible and took no action, but eventually Weir and his spinster sister, Jean Weir (known to her friends as 'Grizel'), were taken to the Edinburgh Tolbooth for interrogation.
+Andrew Ramsay, the Lord Provost, initially found the confession implausible and took no action, but eventually Weir and his spinster sister, Jean Weir (known to her friends as 'Grizel'), were taken to the Edinburgh Tolbooth for interrogation.
 Major Weir, now in his seventies, continued to expand on his confession and Grizel, having seemingly entirely lost her wits, gave an even more exaggerated history of witchcraft, sorcery and vice.
 She related how many years before a stranger had called in a "fiery" coach to take her brother to Dalkeith and how during the short trip another man had given him "supernatural intelligence" (Chambers) of the Scots' defeat at Worcester that same day.
 (In fact, Cromwell's Commonwealth Commissioners in Scotland had been based in Dalkeith and would have been among the first to know the outcome of the battle—though not, of course, on the same day.)
 Grizel maintained that Weir derived his power from his walking stick, topped by a carved human head, giving rise to later accounts that it had often been seen parading down the street in front of him.